Employee Advocacy and Internal Comms: a Powerful Collaboration

 If you're wondering for what kind of day-to-day use your internal comms is suitable for, here are some practical examples of communication you can use it for:

-- Communicate a mental-health day: you decide to close the company for one day and let your employees have an extra day off to wind down — internal comms is perfect to communicate this news to your employees.
+- Communicate a mental-health day.
+You decide to close the company for one day and let your employees have an extra day off to wind down — internal comms is perfect for communicating this news to your employees.

 Internal comms will make any sort of day-to-day communication among the staff smoother and your days more productive.